paultanger/Fraud_Detection/pair.md

 #### [Deliverable]: Look at the data
 Let's start by looking at the data.

 1. Load the data in with pandas.
-Add a 'Fraud' column that contains True or False values depening if the event is fraud.
+Add a 'Fraud' column that contains True or False values depending on if the event is fraud.
 This is determined based on the `acct_type` field.

 2. Check how many fraud and not fraud events you have.